List of features on X: Posts

-Twitter allows users to update their profile via their mobile phone either by text messaging or by apps released for certain smartphones and tablets.
-Twitter has been compared to a web-based Internet Relay Chat (IRC) client.
+X allows users to update their profile via their mobile phone either by text messaging or by apps released for certain smartphones and tablets.
+X has been compared to a web-based Internet Relay Chat (IRC) client.
 In a 2009 Time magazine essay, technology author Steven Johnson described the basic mechanics of Twitter as "remarkably simple":

 As a social network, Twitter revolves around the principle of followers.
-When you choose to follow another Twitter user, that user's tweets appear in reverse chronological order on your main Twitter page.
+When you choose to follow another user, that user's posts appear in reverse chronological order on your main Twitter page.
 If you follow 20 people, you'll see a mix of tweets scrolling down the page: breakfast-cereal updates, interesting new links, music recommendations, even musings on the future of education.

-According to research published in April 2014, around 44% of user accounts have never tweeted.
+According to research published in April 2014, around 44% of user accounts had never tweeted.

-The first tweet was posted by Jack Dorsey (creator) at 12:50 pm PST on March 21, 2006, and read "just setting up my twttr".
+The first tweet was created by Jack Dorsey, one of Twitter's co-founders, at 12:50 pm PST on March 21, 2006, and reads "just setting up my twttr".
 In 2009, the first tweet was sent from space.
 US astronauts Nicola Stott and Jeff Williams took part in a live 'tweetup' from the International Space Station with around 35 members of the public at the NASA Headquarters in Washington, D.C.

 In March 2021, Jack Dorsey listed his first tweet for sale.
-The highest bid for the tweet, $2.5 million, came from a Malaysian businessman, Sina Estavi.
-Along with the metadata of the original tweet, the buyer was to receive a certificate that was digitally signed and verified by Dorsey.
+The tweet was sold for $2.5 million, it was sold to a Malaysian businessman, Sina Estavi.
+Along with the metadata of the original post, the buyer was to receive a certificate that was digitally signed and verified by Dorsey.

 Content

 Content of tweets according to Pear Analytics:

 San Antonio-based market-research firm Pear Analytics analyzed 2,000 tweets (originating from the United States and in English) over a two-week period in August 2009 from 11:00 am to 5:00 pm (CST) and separated them into six categories.
 Pointless babble made up 40%, with 38% being conversational.
 Pass-along value had 9%, self-promotion 6% with spam and news each making 4%.

-Despite Jack Dorsey's own open contention that a message on Twitter is "a short burst of inconsequential information", social networking researcher danah boyd responded to the Pear Analytics survey by arguing that what the Pear researchers labeled "pointless babble" is better characterized as "social grooming" or "peripheral awareness" (which she justifies as persons "want[ing] to know what the people around them are thinking and doing and feeling, even when co-presence isn't viable").
+Despite Jack Dorsey's own open contention that a message on Twitter is "a short burst of inconsequential information", social networking researcher Danah Boyd responded to the Pear Analytics survey by arguing that what the Pear researchers labeled "pointless babble" is better characterized as "social grooming" or "peripheral awareness" (which she justifies as persons "want[ing] to know what the people around them are thinking and doing and feeling, even when co-presence isn't viable").
 Similarly, a survey of Twitter users found that a more specific social role of passing along messages that include a hyperlink is an expectation of reciprocal linking by followers.